Golden Rule #1: How to Find Relevant Keywords

 The simplest way to eliminate irrelevant keywords is to scroll through the list and if there is a keyword that is clearly not relevant to you, just click on the cross icon to remove it from your phrase list.

-For example the phrase ‘crate training’ is probably not going to be relevant to my dog training website so I’ll click the cross and eliminate that keyword.
+For example you might decide that the phrase ʻstock photographyʼ is not going to be relevant for your photography website so you can just click the cross and eliminate that keyword.

 You can also use negative keywords to eliminate all phrases containing a particular word that youʼre not interested in.

-The word ‘collar’ is now listed in the negative keyword area and all keyword phrases that include the word ‘collar’ have been filtered out of my list.
-In this case 28 extra phrases have been removed.
+The word “wedding” is now listed in the negative keyword area and all keyword phrases that include the word “wedding have been ﬁltered out of the list.
+In this case XX phrases have been removed.

 If you ever want to see the phrases that have been removed, you can come down here and click the Show Removed option.